ilopushenko/miev0_matlab_interface/README.md

 **Linux build directions**:

 On linux, MATLAB supports GNU gfortran compiler.
-As original MIEV0 code is performed within Fortran77 standard, it requires explicit compiler flag to be passed to gfortran in order for the build to succeed:
+As original MIEV0 code is implemented within Fortran77 standard, it requires explicit compiler flag to be passed to gfortran in order for the build to succeed:
 ```
 mex FFLAGS='$FFLAGS -ffixed-form' mlMIEV0.F90 MIEV0.f ErrPack.f
 ```